X-death25/WonderSwan-Classic/README.md

 -----

     Support ROM up to 32Mb
-    CPLD clone of Bandai 2001
-    Can be Rewritable with third party adapter ( Sanni Cart Reaer or your own flasher ) Open Source Hardware & PCB
+    CPLD clone of Bandai 2001 based on famous EPM240T100C5 Can be Rewritable with third party adapter ( Sanni Cart Reaer or your own flasher ) Open Source Hardware & PCB